Prem-ium/BingRewards/README.md

 ## Notes:

-- This bot uses the new $1.00 = 1300 points conversion rate.
+- This bot uses the new $1.00 = 1300 points conversion rate, which is standard for most US based Bing accounts.
 Older Bing Reward accounts may have the old conversion rate of $1.00 = 1050 points.
 As well as €1.00 = 1500 points conversion rate for Euro based Bing Reward accounts.
+- As always, use this bot at your own risk.
+No developer or contributor to this repository is responsible for any financial or account suspension you may suffer.